news11/paper_fdEL/Readme.txt

 OVERVIEW
-The documented R code for implementing our method and the NHANES occupation time data used in this paper are posted on Github (http://github.com/news11/fdEL) as an R package.
-This package is used in the following code named after different (sub)sections to reproduce the results in those (sub)sections of the paper.
+The following code is named after different (sub)sections to reproduce the results in those (sub)sections of the paper.

 REQUIREMENTS
-The attached code uses `fdEL' package (http://github.com/news11/fdEL) hosted on Github.
+The attached code uses `fdEL' package from http://github.com/news11/fdEL, which includes documented R code for implementing the proposed EL methods, along with the NHANES data used in the paper.
 To install this package from Github, R package `devtool' is required.
-Other than these, R package `refund' and `fda' are used.
 The attached code installs and loads these packages.

 RECOMMENDATION
-***use similar write-up: Although it takes little time to achieve confidence bands and perform hypothesis testings suggested in the paper, reapeating those multiple times for simulation study purpose can be time consuming.
-Since the methods depend heavily on vector/matrix operations, we recommend using better BLAS libraries, like openblas or Intel(R) MKL to reduce computation time.
+Although it takes little time to implement the methods in the paper, repeating those multiple times for simulation study purpose can be time consuming.
+We recommend using parallel computing through a server or cluster.

-SECTION 4.1
+SECTION 3.1_1
-This section performs hypothesis testings on simulated data.
-The simulation size, sample size, smoothness of curves should be adjusted as desired.
-***use similar write-up: Note that "Bs", the parametric bootstrap based band -- which is not a novel contribution of the paper but is included as a comparison -- takes the most computation time and therefore is turned off by default.
-It can be easily tuned on by including "Bs" for the types of bands to achieve.
+This section constructs simultaneous confidence bands based on simulated data in the first example of Section 3.1 of the paper.
+The parameters for simulations can be adjusted to obtain the numbers in the first four columns of Table 1 of the paper.

-SECTION 4.2
+SECTION 3.1_2
-This section compares shapes of confidence bands and local coverage rates.
-The code was modified to be more concise than the original code used in the paper, by utilizing functions written later on.
+This section constructs simultaneous confidence bands based on simulated data in the second example of Section 3.1 of the paper.
+The parameters for simulations can be adjusted to obtain the numbers in the last four columns of Table 1 of the paper.

-SECTION 4.3
+SECTION 3.2
-This section compares effects of different smoothing technique and those of more complicated data structure.
-This is the same original code used is the paper, and therefore, is lengthier than the code in Section 4.2 above.
+This section conducts functional ANOVA tests based on simulated data in Section 3.2 of the paper.
+The parameters for simulations can be adjusted to obtain the numbers in Table 2 of the paper.

-SECTION 5
+SECTION 4
-This section includes a real data example.
-Since the raw activity data from the NHANESs website is huge, the R package contains only the cleaned data and the code for the cleaning (in data-raw/DATASET.R).
+This section analyzes real data from the NHANES study.
+The results in Section 4 of the paper can be reproduced using this file.

 Hsin-wen Chang, Ph.D.